Turmo11/Research-QuestManager/README.md

 # QuestManager - Research

 ## Welcome

  Hi!
-My name is [Guillem Turmo Gonzalez](https://www.linkedin.com/in/gturmo/) and I am currently a student of the Bachelor's degree in Videogame Design and Development from UPC.
-This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ramon Santamaria](https://www.linkedin.com/in/raysan/).
+My name is [Guillem Turmo Gonzalez](https://www.linkedin.com/in/gturmo/) and this is a Research Project about a Quest Manager I did as a student of the Bachelor's Degree in Video Games by UPC at CITM.
+This content is generated for the second year's subject Project 2, under supervision of lecturer [Ramon Santamaria](https://www.linkedin.com/in/raysan/).

 ![](https://github.com/Turmo11/Research-QuestManager/blob/master/docs/images/ProfilePic.png)